 Incarnational Living

 But the Incarnation not only qualifies God’s acts in the world, but it should also qualify ours.
-If God’s central way of on the incarnationreaching his world was to incarnate himself in the person of Jesus, then our way of reaching the world around us should likewise be incarnational.
+If God’s central way of reaching his world was to incarnate himself in the person of Jesus, then our way of reaching the world around us should likewise be incarnational.
 However, not everyone believes that the Incarnation should serve as a model of mission.
 Some believe that the phrase “incarnational ministry” is misleading or even dangerous.
 During a doctoral seminar I had a seminary professor who took great exception to the use of the word “incarnational” when describing a certain mode of ministry.
 He believed that the Incarnation was a unique historical and theological event that could not be emulated, and therefore, should not be connected in any way to human activity.

 There is absolutely no doubt that the Incarnation of Jesus was a special, unrepeatable event.
 Further, as we enter into the world of others we certainly cannot take on another’s identity in the fully integrated way that Jesus did.
 He literally became one of us.
 Jesus was fully incarnated—taking on human flesh to rescue us from sin and death.
 But surely we can make a distinction between the Incarnation with a capital “I” and incarnational ministry.